-LABEL DESCRIPTION 802.11 Protection Enabling this feature can help prevent collisions in mixed-mode networks (networks with both IEEE 802.11b and IEEE 802.11g traffic).
+LABEL DESCRIPTION 802.11 Protection Enabling this feature can help prevent collisions in mixed-mode networks (networks with b IEEE 802.11b and IEEE 802.11g traffic).
 Select Auto to have the wireless devices transmit data after a RTS/CTS handshake.
 This helps improve IEEE 802.11g performance.
 Select Off to disable 802.11 protection.
 The transmission rate of your Zyxel Device might be reduced in a mixed-mode network.
 This field displays Off and is not configurable when you set 802.11 Mode to 802.11b Only .
 Preamble Select a preamble type from the drop-down list box.
 Choices are Long or Short .
-See Section 8.11.7 on page 170 for more information.
+See Section 8.12.7 on page 182 for more information.
 This field is configurable only when you set 802.11 Mode to 802.11b.
+Protected Management Frames WiFi with Protected Management Frames (PMF) provides protection for unicast and Multicast management action frames.
+Unicast management action frames are protected from both eavesdropping and forging, and Multicast management action frames are protected from forging.
+Select Capable if the WiFi client supports PMF, then the management frames will be encrypted.
+Select Required to force the WiFi client to support PMF; otherwise the authentication cannot be performed by the Zyxel Device.
+Otherwise, select Disabled .
 Cancel Click Cancel to restore your previously saved settings.
 Apply Click Apply to save your changes.